 a.
 Freedom of Association and the Right to Collective Bargaining

 The law provides for the right of workers to form and join independent unions of their choice without previous authorization or excessive requirements, to bargain collectively, and to conduct legal strikes, with some restrictions.
 The law prohibits antiunion discrimination.
-While it does not require reinstatement of workers dismissed for union activity, the courts may order this at their discretion.
+While the law does not require reinstatement of workers dismissed for union activity, courts may order this at their discretion.

 Police have the right to freedom of association and the right to organize and bargain collectively, but sworn police officers (including all uniformed and plainclothes police but excluding clerical and support staff) do not have the right to strike or take any form of industrial action.

-Contractors cannot join unions, bargain collectively, or conduct strike action.
+Contractors are not covered by most employment-related laws (excluding health and safety laws) and cannot join unions, bargain collectively, or conduct strike action.

 Workers may strike while negotiating the right to a collective bargaining agreement or over matters of health and safety.
-Strikes by providers of key services are subject to certain procedural requirements, including mandatory notice of three to 28 days, depending on the service involved.
-The list of “key services” was broader than international standards on the definition of “essential services.”
+Strikes by providers of essential services are subject to certain procedural requirements, including mandatory notice of three to 28 days, depending on the service involved.
+The list of essential services was broader than international standards on the definition of essential services.

 To bargain collectively, unions must be registered, independent, governed by democratic rules, and have a minimum of 15 members.
 Unions may not bargain collectively on social or political issues.

 The government respected these rights and effectively enforced applicable laws without lengthy delays.
-The law provides penalties for violations of freedom of association or collective bargaining protections and includes fines sufficient to deter violations.
-Cases were occasionally referred to the Civil Employment Court.
+The law provides penalties for violations of freedom of association or collective bargaining protections and includes fines commensurate with similar crimes.
+Cases were occasionally referred to the civil employment court.

 b.
 Prohibition of Forced or Compulsory Labor

-Foreign migrant workers, including in agriculture, construction, hospitality, and domestic service were vulnerable to forced labor.
-Some foreign migrant workers were charged excessive and escalating recruitment fees, experienced unjustified salary deductions, nonpayment or underpayment of wages, excessively long working hours, and restrictions on their movement.
-Some had their passports confiscated and contracts altered.
+Media reports during the year suggested migrant workers were vulnerable to forced labor in sectors including horticulture, retail, agriculture, construction, hospitality, and domestic service.
+Reports stated that some migrant workers from India, Bangladesh, and China, among other countries, were charged excessive and escalating recruitment fees, experienced unjustified salary deductions, nonpayment or underpayment of wages, excessively long working hours, and restrictions on their movement.
+Some had their passports confiscated and contracts altered improperly.
 Victims were often deterred from filing complaints out of fear of jeopardizing their visa status.
-In response to forced labor concerns, foreign-flagged fishing vessels in the country’s economic waters are required to reflag as New Zealand vessels and follow New Zealand labor laws.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.